skwp/dotfiles/README.md

  **Marks**

- * \mm - set the next available mark (set a mark with mX where X is a letter, navigate to mark using 'X).
+ * ,mm - set the next available mark (set a mark with mX where X is a letter, navigate to mark using 'X).
 Uppercase marks to mark files, lowercase marks to use within a file.
- * \ma - clear all marks
+ * ,ma - clear all marks
- * \mh - clear current mark
+ * ,mh - clear current mark
  * ,Bt - toggle local anonymous bookmark at current location
  * ,Bn ,Bp - next and previous anonymous bookmark
  * ,Bc - clear anonymous bookmarks